At the beginning of each of the fire seasons

 will override any permits issued and the rules around a total fire ban and

 its operation can be found through this(Link).
 You should note the new penalties for failing to comply with

-information for the Malua Bay Brigade area on when you can burn off and Fire Permits please contact the Brigade Captain Martin Green on 4471
+information for the Malua Bay Brigade area on when you can burn off and Fire Permits please contact the Brigade Captain Ian Barnes on 0415 774 810.

 Fire Danger Ratings